CQTS/introduction-to-cubical/README.md

 in your editor to get started.

+Each section ends with links and references to other resources.
+There is a good chance these other sources present topics in a different order to the one we have chosen, but it may still come in handy to see the content presented in a different way.

 ::: Caution:
 The notes are intended to be read either on the website or in your editor.
 Reading directly on GitHub is not recommended; the formatting